AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Robustness/InhibitedCode/tc.rst

-**No stmt coverage violations reported for explicitly deactivated sequences, in a subprogram or package elaboration body**
+**Exercise deactivated sequences**

-Check that no decision coverage violations are reported for explicitly deactivated sequences, in a subprogram or package body.
+Check that no stmt or decision coverage violations are reported for sequences conditioned by a constant False guard, in a subprogram or package elaboration body.